rokkro/astrocorgi/README.md

 # astrocorgi

+If not using intelliJ, take the contents of src/ and put it in home - will fix if i return to this project in the future

- A S T R O C O R G I - A mini game in Java.
+A mini game in Java.

 To use: Add stdlib.jar to the project's libraries in your IDE (such as intellij in this case), then run corgiMain.java.

-If not using intelliJ, take the contents of src/ and put it in home - will fix when i return to this project in the future

 Note: Fonts seem to show differently on Windows vs Linux.